mproos/mproos.github.io/other.md

 Recently, I had the chance to participate in the "Science in three minutes" competition organized by the Estonian Academy of the Sciences.
 At a live event that was broadcast on Novaator (the leading popular science webpage in Estonia), I was declared the winner along with 4 other amazing young researchers.
 My talk was titled "Meaning as a tool for understanding the world".
 You can watch the whole event [here (in Estonian).](https://www.youtube.com/watch?v=O6c6n2M_Leg&feature=emb_title) Estonian National Television will produce clips with all of the winners, they will be played in the morning news / talkshow and viewers can choose their favourite!

 ---

-### Abstractness and concreteness of Estonian words

-Together with my colleague Mari Aigro, we launched a project to collect abstractness and concreteness ratings for 40 000 Estonian words.
-Our ambitious goal is to gather data from 2000 native Estonian speakers - we're doing well so far!
-[Have a look at our website (in Estonian).](https://www.eestiabstraktsus.ee/)

----

 ### Organizing events in the Arts and Humanities Graduate School